-Certain of our portfolio companies may be impacted by inflation.
-If such portfolio companies are unable to pass any increases in their costs along to their customers, it could adversely affect their results and impact their ability to pay interest and principal on our loans.
+Certain of our portfolio companies are in industries that may be impacted by inflation.
+Recent inflationary pressures have increased the costs of labor, energy and raw materials and have adversely affected consumer spending, economic growth and certain of our portfolio companies' operations.
+If such portfolio companies are unable to pass any increases in their costs along to their customers, it could adversely affect their results and impact their ability to pay interest and principal on our loans, particularly if interest rates continue to rise in response to inflation.
 In addition, any projected future decreases in our portfolio companies' operating results due to inflation could adversely impact the fair value of those investments.
 Any decreases in the fair value of our investments could result in future unrealized losses and therefore reduce our net assets resulting from operations.